farewell, gentoo dev

 https://bugs.gentoo.org/726034.

-In 2020 I got commit bit in gcc
+In 2020 I got commit bit in gcc, binutils and llvm projects for a

 few small contributions.
 That gave me the confidence to contribute more.